 Freeze for up to 2 months.

-To completeTo fill with buttercream beat 50g (2oz) butter with 100g (4oz) icing sugar until light and fluffy then beat in 1/2 tsp vanilla extract and 2 tbsp milk.
+To completeTo fill with buttercream beat 50g (2oz) butter with 100g (4oz) icing sugar until light and fluffy then beat in ½ teaspoon vanilla extract and 2 tablespoon milk.

 - Chocolate Sandwich – Substitute 25g (1oz) of the flour with same amount of cocoa powder.
 Fill with cream or chocolate buttercream.
 Top with melted chocolate or a chocolate glace icing.